Do you really need to know about the CPAP benefits, if all you want is to have a good night's sleep?

 Others find it difficult at first to breathe out against a constant stream of air and to sleep with their mouth closed, but they usually get used to it with time.

-Other patients with sleep apnea realize the CPAP benefits only after they give up their CPAP therapy.
-Without a tretment, the
+Some patients with sleep apnea realize how good is a CPAP machine only after they give up their CPAP therapy.
+Without a tretment, the side effects of sleep apnea can worsen in time and can become quite dangerous for your life.

 The consequences of untreated sleep apnea are many and vary from sleepiness throughout the day, preventing daytime functioning, to an increased incidence of cardiovascular conditions such as:

-In general, the appropriate use of CPAP therapy will improve sleep quality and lead to a decrease of
+In general, the appropriate use of CPAP therapy will improve sleep quality and lead to a decrease of daytime sleepiness.

 If you have complaints of morning headaches, most likely associated with changes in oxygen and carbon dioxide levels throughout the night, you may see improvements in the frequency and intensity of those headaches.